Up to 20cm of snow expected in parts of UK in ‘first taste of winter’

 On Monday, the warning covers areas in the East Midlands, Yorkshire, Wales and north of England overnight from 7pm and into Tuesday morning, where up to 20cm of snow could fall on high ground.

-Tom Morgan, Met Office meteorologist, said that despite a “mild” start to the month, the upcoming conditions are more typical of “mid-winter to late-winter”.
+Met Office meteorologist Tom Morgan said that despite a “mild” start to the month, the upcoming conditions are more typical of “mid-winter to late-winter”.

 He said: “What we can say is that it’s going to be very cold for the for the time of year, there will be widespread overnight frosts, and a few locations where there’s snow on the ground.